 How to make a studio apartment into a home

-It’s difficult for your home to really feel like a home if where you sleep, relax, cook and clean are all in the same room.
 Studio apartments have grown in popularity over the years and they often are the cheaper option to live in.
-But if you want to grab yourself a bargain, but still feel like you’re in a home rather than one room, here’s how to make your studio into a lovely humble abode.
+It can be difficult for your home to really feel like a home if where you sleep, relax, cook and clean are all in the same room.
+But if you want to grab yourself a bargain and feel like you’re in a home rather than one room, here’s how to make your studio into a lovely humble abode.

-If you’re pretty good at DIY, why not have a go at making your own walls to separate your living space.
+If you’re pretty good at DIY, why not have a go at making your own dividers to separate your living space from your kitchen or bedroom.
 A popular choice is to use wooden pallets as walls; not only do they look great, you can also use them to hang pictures and they also allow plenty of light in.

 Bookcases and screens